SzymkowskiDev/pandas-cookbook/README.md

 import pandas as pd
 ```

+## Contents
+1. Creating data types: Series
+2. Creating data types: DataFrame
+3. Loading files into a DataFrame: CSV
+4. Loading files into a DataFrame: JSON

 ## 📝 Cookbook

-Pandas offers 1-dimensional Series, 2-dimensional DataFrames and used to offer 3-dimensional Panels, that were deprected (since version 0.20.0) in favour of representing 3-D data with a MultiIndex on a DataFrame via the to_frame() method or with the xarray package.
+🐼 Pandas offers 1-dimensional Series, 2-dimensional DataFrames and used to offer 3-dimensional Panels, that were deprected (since version 0.20.0) in favour of representing 3-D data with a MultiIndex on a DataFrame via the to_frame() method or with the xarray package.
 Here we deal briefly with Series and extensively with DataFrames.

 **1. Creating data types: Series**